Chiral sound waves in strained Weyl semimetals

+Taking the separation $|2 {\bs b}| \simeq 0.3$\,\AA${}^{-1}$ for the Weyl nodes of TaAs, we estimate $B_5 \simeq 17\,\mbox{mT}$ for a $1^{\circ}$ twist of $L=1\,\mu\mbox{m}$ long wire corresponding to the torsion angle $\theta = \frac{2 \pi}{360} \frac{1}{L} \simeq 1.7 \times 10^4\,\mbox{m}^{-1}$.
+In a low temperature regime, at $\mu \simeq 26$\,meV~\cite{ref:TaAs:mu}, the CSW propagates with the velocity~\eq{eq:CSW:el} $v_\CSW \simeq 225$\,m/s.
+Taking into account that the Gruneisen parameter $\beta$ is of order one in most materials~\cite{IL09}, and given the values of the shear ($G=54$\,GPa) and bulk ($B=189$\,GPa) moduli for TaAs~\cite{ref:structural}, one finds that the value $v_p \simeq 10^{-3}$\,m/s for the acoustic-chiral mixing parameter~\eq{eq:v:p}.
+Consequently, we get a value for the splitting of the left/right-propagating modes $\delta v \sim 3 \times 10^{-9}$ m/s at a low-temperature regime.
+While this splitting itself is too small for experimental detection, the chiral sound wave can be detected experimentally through its slow-velocity imprint ($v_\CSW \simeq 225$\,m/s) in the sound spectrum due to the coupling of the chiral-wave amplitude to the elastic sound sector~\eq{eq:Vk:CSW}.

-\paragraph{Summary and perspectives} Based on the same physics that gives rise to the chiral magnetic wave \cite{KY11}, but driven by axial elastic gauge fields, we have found a unidirectional chiral sound wave (CSW) which propagates longer and dissipates slower than the chiral magnetic wave making better prospects for its experimental detection.
-The key difference is that our CSW does not hybridize with plasmons to linear order in the derivative expansion.
-It does hybridize with standard acoustic phonons, what provides the way to its experimental detection.
-The proposed experiment is based on a second distinctive feature: The CSW propagates in the direction of the elastic magnetic field in one sense only so that the phonon dynamics in the two senses will be different.
-Such an experiment will provide a double confirmation, first of the AAA contribution to the chiral anomaly, and second to the presence of elastic gauge fields in Weyl semimetals.
+We did not consider finite geometry effects which can alter slightly the results.
+A very complete discussion of this issue as well as a proposal of sound attenuation related to $E_5$ and $B_5$ effects can be found in Ref.~\cite{PCF16}. \paragraph{Summary and perspectives.} Based on the same physics that gives rise to the chiral magnetic wave \cite{KY11}, but driven by axial elastic gauge fields, we have found a unidirectional chiral sound wave (CSW) which propagates longer and dissipates slower than the chiral magnetic wave making better prospects for its experimental detection.
+The key difference is that our CSW does not hybridize with plasmons to linear order in the derivative expansion and avoids the over-damping predicted in \cite{SRG18}.
+Instead, it does hybridize with standard acoustic phonons, what provides the way to its experimental detection.
+The CSW propagates in the direction of the elastic magnetic field in one direction only.
+Such an experiment will provide a confirmation of the AAA contribution to the chiral anomaly, and an additional evidence for the presence of elastic axial gauge fields in Weyl semimetals.

-Other interesting proposals of chiral waves in Weyl semimetals (normally in magnetic or pseudomagnetic fields) can be found in refs. \cite{PCF16,GMetal17b,Dai19}.
+Other interesting proposals of chiral waves in Weyl semimetals (normally in magnetic or pseudomagnetic fields) can be found in Refs.~\cite{PCF16,GMetal17b,Dai19}.
 Acoustic phonons running with different velocities along the opposite directions of a magnetic field in a chiral (not WSM) material have been described in \cite{NZetal19}.